Test Support

 }

-final derivation may not include local replace targets outside the module
+mainSrc for the final derivation includes local replace targets outside

 What gets tested